Dynatrace/dynatrace-otel-collector/config_examples/README.md

 ## Sending data to Dynatrace

-In addition to the `debug` exporter, some samples are also configured with the `otlphttp` exporter so you can also aend and see it in your Dynatrace environment.
+In addition to the `debug` exporter, some samples are also configured with the `otlphttp` exporter so you can also see the data in your Dynatrace environment.

 Before running the samples, make sure you have the following environment variables set: